 This download contains a zip file with all of the images.

 Nancy Sidelinger Herring

-Nancy Sidelinger Herring is a professional photographer with 25 years experience and based in the Piedmont Triad of North Carolina.
+Nancy Sidelinger Herring is a professional photographer with 25 years of experience in the Piedmont Triad of North Carolina.
 She spent 19 years working as the Special Sections photographer with the Greensboro News & Record.

-Nancy loves spending time with her husband Jamie, their three dogs, her family and friends and getting to know her new grandson, Kenai.
+Nancy loves spending time with her husband, Jamie, their three dogs, her family and friends, and playing with her grandson, Kenai.

 Managing Editor, Triad City Beat & Freelance Journalist